The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The U.S. Department of Education has announced that it will discharge all remaining federal student loan balances for former Corinthian Colleges students.
-The $5.8 billion in forgiveness will impact more than 500,000 students and is the largest single act of debt forgiveness the government has ever enacted.
+The U.S. Department of Education announced in 2022 that it would discharge all remaining federal student loan balances for former Corinthian Colleges students.
+The $5.8 billion in forgiveness will impact 560,000 students once it is fully implemented, and has been the largest single act of debt forgiveness the government has ever enacted.

-Former Corinthian students will receive automatic loan forgiveness
+Former Corinthian students to receive automatic loan forgiveness

-Students who attended any campus owned or operated by Corinthian Colleges will have their remaining federal student loans discharged, putting an end to years of deliberation over Corinthian’s alleged fraudulent behavior.
+Students who attended any campus owned or operated by Corinthian Colleges are slated to have their remaining federal student loans discharged, putting an end to years of deliberation over Corinthian’s alleged fraudulent behavior.

-This action will result in 560,000 borrowers receiving $5.8 billion in full federal loan discharges.
+This action, once fully enacted, will result in 560,000 borrowers receiving $5.8 billion in full federal loan discharges.
 It is applicable to every former student of institutions owned by the company, including former students who haven’t applied for borrower defense.
 Some students may also be eligible to have previous payments refunded.
-These student loan discharges will be automatically applied within the next few months.
+These student loan discharges are expected to be automatically applied.
+Though they were announced as automatic, slow rollout means some borrowers may need to wait until 2024 to see updates reflected on their student loan accounts.

-“As of today, every student deceived, defrauded and driven into debt by Corinthian Colleges can rest assured that the Biden-Harris administration has their back and will discharge their federal student loans,” said U.S. Secretary of Education Miguel Cardona in a press release.
-He added that the administration is also increasing its accountability for for-profit institutions to ensure that similar abuse doesn’t occur in the future.
+“As of today, every student deceived, defrauded and driven into debt by Corinthian Colleges can rest assured that the Biden-Harris administration has their back and will discharge their federal student loans,” said U.S. Secretary of Education Miguel Cardona in a 2022 press release.
+He added that the administration would also increase its accountability for for-profit institutions to ensure that similar abuse wouldn’t occur in the future.

 Forgiveness comes after years of lawsuits around Corinthian Colleges